-Source of under-performance for each group in Experiment 2.
-Each pie chart shows the percentage of model net performance achieved by participants in beige, with the remaining percentage (the performance gap) broken up into different sources of under-performance.
+Source of Underperformance for Each Group in Experiment 2

+Note.
+Each pie chart shows the percentage of model net performance achieved by participants in beige, with the remaining percentage (the performance gap) broken up into different sources of underperformance.
 Compared to participants in the control group (left pie chart), participants in the experimental group (right pie chart) showed slightly better overall performance, with no implicit costs of gathering information, and much less reduction from random gambling.
-Because some participants in the experimental group do not follow the instructions to make perfect use of information, Figure E7 shows the same results after excluding low-effort participants from both groups.
+Because some participants in the experimental group do not follow the instructions to make perfect use of information, Figure F7 shows the same results after excluding low-effort participants from both groups.
+TTB = take-the-best; SAT-TTB = satisficing-TTB.
+See the online article for the color version of this figure.